 What... is this?

-The Island Problem is a better mental model for AGI.
 It's like the Paperclip Maximizer but more realistic.

-We believe that TIP can be empirically verified through a hierarchical framework of falsifiable hypotheses.
+We believe that TIP can be empirically verified through a framework of falsifiable hypotheses.
 In this way, TIP can serve as a research direction for understanding the large-scale risks of AGI.

 Want to help?
 Join our GitHub community or email us.